polyphony-chat/docs/docs/Protocol Specifications/core.md

-The polyproto protocol is a home-server-based identity federation protocol specification intended for use in applications where actor identity is needed. polyproto focuses on federated identity, and apart from the usage of Messaging Layer Security (MLS) for encryption, does not specify any application-specific features.
+The polyproto protocol is a home-server-based identity federation protocol specification intended for use in applications where actor identity is needed. polyproto focuses on federated identity, and apart from the usage of Messaging Layer Security (MLS) for encryption, does not specify any further application-specific features.
 Instead, it is intended to be used as a base for application implementations and other protocols, such as `polyproto-chat` - a chat protocol built on top of polyproto.
 Through a shared "base layer", polyproto implementations are intercompatible in a way where one identity can be used across various polyproto implementations.